 There are almost always connections of blood vessels between twins sharing a single placenta.
 Yet, for reasons that are not totally understood, approximately 10% to 20% of these pregnancies will develop Twin-To-Twin Transfusion Syndrome, an uneven amount of blood circulating between the two babies.

-One twin will be smaller because of lack of blood and is usually known as the “"donor"” twin.
-While the larger twin gets overloaded with blood and is usually known as the “"recipient”" twin.
+One twin will be smaller because of lack of blood and is usually known as the "donor" twin.
+While the larger twin gets overloaded with blood and is usually known as the "recipient" twin.

-There is no genetic predisposition, nor is it caused or prevented by something the parents do.
+something the parents do.
 Simply stated, every monochorionic twin pregnancy will be totally different.
 There is no way of knowing ahead of time if this will happen to you.

 There are 5 stages of this syndrome from mild to severe and just as many treatments.